LLVSGMV/Piloto2-Resilmesh-AWS/README.md

 1. Navigate to **GitHub Settings** → **Developer settings** → **Personal access tokens** → **Tokens (classic)**.
 2. Click **Generate new token (classic)**.
 3.  **Scopes:** Select the `repo` scope (Full control of private repositories).
-4.  **Save the token:** Copy the generated string immediately; you will need to paste it into your `piloto2.tfvars` file.
+4.  **Save the token:** Copy the generated string immediately, you will need to paste it into your `piloto2.tfvars` file them.

 ### SSH Key Pair